Posts: 18,066

 My weekend was not as exciting, but I did get to demo 8 new bikes.

-This one was as awesome as I expected, but really really uncomfortable especially with a passenger. what was the big difference with a passenger?
+what was the big difference with a passenger?
 I know that adding a passenger isnt ideal for any sportbike, but they are usually tollerable

-Think about it.
-You generally move around quite a bit on your seat especially in the turns when you shift your weight.
-With a passenger it's really hard to move.
-I've got 100lbs on you so it may be easier for you to more with a passenger.
 I'm not sure what kind of riding your doing, but usually when I have passengers, i just tell them to put their head on the side into the corner. ie, if were turning right, put your head on the right side of my head.
 I dont typically move my body much, its street riding.
 But I also dont move much when racing either, I more rotate around the tank as opposed to really hanging off the bike, my head is outside of the windscreen, and torso is pointed towards the corner, but I'm not a real hanger offer

 I'm a juggernaut of awesomeness